soring323/ridges/miner/README.md

 ./ridges.py test-agent affine-cipher miner/agent.py
 ```

-The system will automatically search all available problem suites to find your problem.
+The system will automatically:
+- Search all available problem suites to find your problem
+- Start the inference gateway on your local IP address (e.g., `http://10.0.0.154:8000`)
+- Set up Docker sandboxes for isolated agent execution
+- Clean up all resources when the test completes

 ### Test Agent Command Structure